 Courtney Watson McCarthy

 Courtney Watson McCarthy is a paper engineer and graphic designer.
-With a degree in theatrical scenic design, she has worked as a model builder and designer in a variety of fields before discovering the magic of movable books.
-From the time she dissected her first pop-up book, determined to solve the riddle of how it worked, she was hooked.
+With a degree in theatrical scenic design, she worked as a model builder and designer in a variety of elds before discovering the magic of movable books.
+From the time she dissected her rst pop-up book, determined to solve the riddle of how it worked, she was hooked.
 After experimenting with cards and other small projects, she went on to design and engineer Eye Magic, M.C.
-Escher Pop-Ups, New York Times acclaimed Gaudí Pop-Ups, Pop-Up Numbers, and Dalí Pop-Ups.
+Escher Pop-Ups, New York Times—acclaimed Gaudi´ Pop-Ups, Pop-Up Numbers, Dali´ Pop-Ups, and Hokusai Pop-Ups.
 She lives in the Hudson Valley with her husband and two daughters.

 Martin Howard is the author of more than fifty books.
 He has published works on numerous historical figures, as well as producing biographies of Alexander the Great and Christopher Columbus for children.